mliken/TheNeighborNetwork/README.md

 Our app allows you to search for neighbors based off a profession category picker, allowing you to by-pass the clutter of social media networks.
 Also, our app allows you to add a service, so that you can provide to your neighbors.

-Screenshots

-Technologies used
+#Technologies used

-node.js
-Express
-Handblebars
-MySql
-Bootstrap
-Firebase
+-node.js
+-Express
+-Handblebars
+-MySql
+-Bootstrap
+-Firebase
-Google Maps API
+-Google Maps API
-Twilio Authentication
+-Twilio Authentication

-Getting Started
+#Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-Prerequisities
+#Prerequisities

 What to install and how for local development and testing purposes